jdeisenberg/icljs/_sources/diy_functions.rst

     (defn average [a b]
       (/ (+ a b) 2.0))

-Let’s analyze this step by step:
+Analyzing this step by step:

 * ``defn`` is the name of a function that defines functions
 * The first argument to ``defn`` is the function name: ``average``